sprinteins/oscd-plugins/doc/guidelines/dev_process.md

 * When the issue is mature enough, mark your pull request as ready.

 * Once the reviewer has validated the pull request, you are allowed to merge into main and delete the created branch.

+## Changelog

+Before each iteration, a changelog should list the last changes and the upcoming feature, as described by [keepachangelog](https://keepachangelog.com/en/1.1.0/)